Support road.cc

 Heavier than some rivals

 Bont's Motion shoes are comfortable and offer many of the benefits of the brand's higher-end models – stiff soles, an anatomical fit, and a low stack height – at an entry-level price.
-They are excellent value and are currently half-price for £39.95, though the Velcro straps won't appeal to everyone.
+They are excellent value, though the Velcro straps won't appeal to everyone.

 The 'anatomical design' is distinctive of Bont's shoes, making them more foot-shaped than most.
 If you find that your feet get squeezed, pushed around or pinched by other shoes, it's worth giving Bont a go.
 One of the other key features of most Bont shoes is a bathtub-shaped carbon-fibre sole that extends around the sides of your feet and is heat-mouldable.
 You don't get that with the Motion – instead, you get a fibreglass sole that doesn't wrap upwards.
 As it is, the Motion's sole is still very stiff, especially considering the price.